-I was really in need to have a guitar that features a 24.75-inch scale with passive dual humbuckers so I can use it with some of the rock, blues songs I wanted to play and also try drop tunings and started researching a new guitar.
+I really need to have a guitar that features a 24.75-inch scale with passive dual humbuckers so I can use it with some of the rock, and blues songs I wanted to play and also try drop tunings and started researching a new guitar.

 In my opinion, guitar players in this era are the luckiest people ever!
 There are so many affordable yet extremely well-built instruments.

 Epiphone was always one of my favourite brands while I was working in the musical instruments industry.
 Even their most affordable guitars would sound and play great almost right out of the box.